karmakurier/contact-backend/Readme.md

 ```

 * after submission, the server will check the provided captcha for validity.
 If the captcha is wrong, the frontend must receive a new image as the session will be destroyed!

-### Example React-JS

-For a react example, please have a look at the examples directory.
-TBD